ffleurey/ATtiny461Breakout/README.md

 * a power indicator LED,
 * a pullup resistor on the reset pin,
 * an LED connected to digital IO PA7,
-* an ISP programming header [Tuxgraphics style](http://www.tuxgraphics.org/electronics/200901/tuxgraphics-isp-header.shtml).
+* an ISP programming header ([Tuxgraphics style](http://www.tuxgraphics.org/electronics/200901/tuxgraphics-isp-header.shtml)).

 Here is the shematics of the board: